gabrid5/gabrid5/README.md

 <div align="center">

-    I'm a full stack developer...
-Or maybe, a back-end developer; I do really love back-end.
+    "As a full stack developer, I have a wide range of skills...
+But, I confess, my true passion is in the back-end, that's where I really feel at home."

 </div>